bonaparte/bonaparte/README.md

 # Bonaparte

 Bonaparte is a modular UX framework designed to work with standard UI frameworks.
-It provides a set of commonly used structural components that can be used together or by themselves.
+It provides a set of commonly used structural components that help designers and developers to create better user experiences.

 Components are written in plain JavaScript and work nicely with frameworks like [React](https://facebook.github.io/react/), [Angular](https://angularjs.org/) or just [jQuery](http://jquery.com).
 WebComponents allow functionality to live in HTML.
 This makes Bonaparte compatible with any framework or programming language that outputs HTML.